 For those who love to travel, there is always the question of how to enjoy their wanderlust when they are not actively on the move.
+It’s all fun and games when you’re staying in one of these paros villas rentals, but what do you do when you’re back home, it’s raining outside and you don’t have another trip lined up until next year?
 It’s a question with a few answers, one of the best of which is taking pictures and mementoes while travelling, and displaying them in a way which makes the most of the experience.
 For the true nomad, there can be few better ways to depict the joys of the journey than by scrapbooking.

 A well-kept scrapbook can be a handy keepsake for those moments when you’re getting itchy feet and looking forward to your next break.
 Below, we’ll look into some tips for keeping the best scrapbooks to commemorate the holidays you want to keep coming back to.